-- 3.1 The arrangements for appointing the voting membership of the IJB in accordance with the IJB Order are as follows:- - 3.1.1 The Council shall nominate four councillors; and - 3.1.2 NHS Grampian shall nominate four non-executive directors (if unable to do so then it must nominate a minimum of three non-executive directors and one executive director). - 3.2 The voting membership of the IJB shall be appointed for a term of up to 3 years. - 3.3 Provision for the disqualification, resignation and removal of voting members is set out in the IJB Order. - 3.4 The IJB is required to co-opt non-voting members to the IJB. - 3.5 The non-voting membership of the IJB is set out in the IJB Order and includes (subject to any amendment of the IJB Order): - a) the chief social work officer of the local authority; - b) the Chief Officer, once appointed by the IJB; - the proper officer of the integration joint board appointed under section 95 of the Local Government (Scotland) Act 1973; - a registered medical practitioner whose name is included in the list of primary medical services performers prepared by the Health BeardNHS Grampian-in accordance with Regulations made under section 17P of the National Health Service (Scotland) Act 1978; - a registered nurse who is employed by NHS Grampianthe Health Board or by a person or body with which the Health Board NHS Grampian has entered into a general medical services contract; and - f) a registered medical practitioner employed by the Health Board NHS and at least one member of each of the following groups:
+- 3.1 The arrangements for appointing the voting membership of the IJB in accordance with the IJB Order are as follows:- - 3.1.1 The Council shall nominate four councillors; and - 3.1.2 NHS Grampian shall nominate four non-executive directors (if unable to do so then it must nominate a minimum of three non-executive directors and one executive director). - 3.2 The voting membership of the IJB shall be appointed for a term of up to 3 years. - 3.3 Provision for the disqualification, resignation and removal of voting members is set out in the IJB Order. - 3.4 The IJB is required to co-opt non-voting members to the IJB. - 3.5 The non-voting membership of the IJB is set out in the IJB Order and includes (subject to any amendment of the IJB Order): - a) the chief social work officer of the local authority; - b) the Chief Officer, once appointed by the IJB; - c) the proper officer of the integration joint board appointed under section 95 of the Local Government (Scotland) Act 1973; - a registered medical practitioner whose name is included in the list of primary medical services performers prepared by NHS Grampianin accordance with Regulations made under section 17P of the National Health Service (Scotland) Act 1978; - a registered nurse who is employed by NHS Grampian or by a person or body with which NHS Grampian has entered into a general medical services contract; - f) a registered medical practitioner employed by NHS Grampian and not providing primary medical services; and - g) a professional representative from Public Health and at least one member of each of the following groups: